ajgon/opsworks_ruby/README.md

 ## Quick Start

-This cookbook is design to "just work".
+This cookbook is designed to "just work".
 So in base case scenario, all you have to do is create a layer and application with assigned RDS data source, then [add recipes to the corresponding OpsWorks actions](#recipes).